Hadex-Pearl/SafeAlert/README.md

 The code and public dataset in this repository are released under the [MIT License](LICENSE).

-The generation prompt dataset (in the private repository) is shared under a restricted data access agreement.
+The generation prompt dataset (in a private repository) is shared under a restricted data access agreement.
 Contact the authors to request access.

 ---